Title 26Internal Revenue CodeRelease 119-73

 Title 26 › Subtitle Subtitle E— Alcohol, Tobacco, and Certain Other Excise Taxes › Chapter 51— DISTILLED SPIRITS, WINES, AND BEER › Subchapter F— Bonded and Taxpaid Wine Premises › Part III— CELLAR TREATMENT AND CLASSIFICATION OF WINE › § 5386

-Allows wines to be called special natural wines when they are made only from a natural wine base and follow an approved recipe.
-Natural herbs, spices, fruit juices, aromatics, essences, and other natural flavorings can be added before, during, or after fermentation in amounts that make the finished product clearly different from plain natural wine.
-The wine may be carbonated or not, and may include pure dry sugar, a sugar-and-water solution, or caramel, alone or in combination.
-No extra wine spirits or other spirits may be added except what is already in the base wine or what is needed to make approved flavorings.
-The Secretary may limit the Brix (sugar concentration) of any sugar solution by regulation.
-These wines may also receive the cellar treatments allowed under the law’s cellar-treatment rules.
+Special natural wines are made under an approved formula from a base of natural wine only, with natural herbs, spices, fruit juices, aromatics, essences, or other natural flavorings added before, during, or after fermentation in amounts that make the product clearly different from untreated natural wine.
+Carbon dioxide, pure dry sugar, sugar-and-water solutions, or caramel may be added.
+No wine spirits or other alcohol may be added except what is already in the base wine or needed to make approved essences or flavorings.
+Regulations may limit the sugar solution's strength, and these wines may receive the same cellar treatment as other natural wines.

 Full Legal Text